DataBiosphere/terra-data-catalog/docs/getting-started.md

 brew bundle --no-lock install
 ```

+Running the `brew` command above will install the following tools:

 1. [Git](https://git-scm.com/) is a version control tool for tracking changes in
 projects and code.
 2. [git-secrets](https://github.com/awslabs/git-secrets) prevents developers